 The Western Australian energy sector is undergoing an unprecedented change.
-As a part of it, the Energy Transformation Taskforce of WA has developed a Whole of System Plan for the South West Interconnected System, to identify opportunities for a safe, reliable and efficient power system into the future.
-It provides a 20-year outlook on the future of the main electricity system – the South West Interconnected System.
+Energy Transformation Taskforce has developed a Whole of System Plan for the South West Interconnected System.
+This plan is to identify opportunities for a safe, reliable, and efficient power system in the future.
+Certainly, it provides a 20-year outlook on the future of the main electricity system – the South West Interconnected System.

 Western Power is the Western Australian State Government-owned corporation that delivers safe, reliable & affordable energy supply to the WA community.
 They are responsible for planning the development of their network.
-Western Power is regulated by independent bodies like Economic Regulation Authority (ERA), Building and Energy, Energy Policy WA, and Australia Energy Market Operator (AMEO)
+Independent bodies like Economic Regulation Authority (ERA), Building and Energy, Energy Policy WA, and Australia Energy Market Operator (AMEO)are controlling Western Power.

-Though these authorities have a good track record, there is a dearth of a single entity responsible for planning, managing, and distributing the electricity sources.
-Such a body will be able to provide clear information for investors and planners and guide the development of the power system of the future.
+Even though these authorities have a good track record, there is a dearth of a single entity responsible for the entire process.
+Such a body will be able to provide clear information for investors and planners.
+Above all, a single body can guide the development of the power system of the future.

-WOSP reveals that over a period of 20 years, renewable energy is expected to triple in WA.
+WOSP reveals that over a period of 20 years, renewable energy usage will be triple in WA.
 Strong uptake of wind energy will make this possible.
-Rooftop PV will displace coal as well as large-scale solar, while battery storage is increasingly deployed to help stabilize the system.
-Coal-fired generation declines under all paths, and partially exits the market in the mid-2020s in the low demand growth scenarios.
+Similarity rooftop PV will displace coal as well as large-scale solar.
+Above all, battery storage is increasingly deployed to stabilize the system.
+Coal-fired power generation declined under all paths.
+In addition, this segment partially exits the market in the mid-2020s in the low-demand growth scenarios.

 “The McGowan Government continues to transform the energy landscape for all Western Australians.
 This Whole of System Plan will play an integral part in the state’s transition towards a low carbon future,” Energy Minister Bill Johnston said.

-WOSP is the most comprehensive modeling study ever undertaken into the future of WA’s electricity system and it will support the transition to low-cost electricity.
-The plan models four scenarios detailing how changes in demand, technology, and the economy may shape the way state uses electricity ad guide the investments over the coming decades to achieve the lowest-cost, lower-emissions electricity
+WOSP is the most comprehensive modeling study ever undertaken into the future of WA’s electricity system.
+It will support the transition to low-cost electricity.
+The plan models four scenarios detailing how changes in demand, technology, as well as the economy may shape the way the state uses electricity.
+This plan guides the investments over the coming decades to achieve firstly the lowest-cost and secondly lower-emissions electricity

 The coal-fired generation will decline under all four scenarios in the WOSP modeling, and the emissions intensity of electricity production also will decrease in all.
-Under all four scenarios, wind generation is the preferred form of large-scale capacity, ranging from an additional 60GW to 3,002MW by 2030, while new storage capacity is expected to be between 187MW and 2,235MW.
+Under all four scenarios, wind generation is the preferred form of large-scale capacity, ranging from an additional 60GW to 3,002MW by 2030.
+However, the new storage capacity is expected between 187MW and 2,235MW.

-WA has world-class wind resources, Perth being officially the third windiest capital in the world.
-Wind power is currently the cheapest source of large scale renewable energy.
-With its immense potential for wind energy, WA can integrate this endless source of energy to the grid so that WA customers will have better access to cleaner and greener energy.
+Western Australia has world-class wind resources.
+Subsequently, Perth is officially the third windiest capital in the world.
+Wind power is currently the cheapest source of large-scale renewable energy.
+With its immense potential for wind energy, WA can integrate this endless source of energy into the grid.
+Certainly, WA customers will have better access to cleaner and greener energy.

 When it comes to renewable energy, WA lagged much behind eastern states.
 Now WA is taking great efforts to increase the role of renewable energy and has come a long way.
 With one in three households having rooftop solar, Mr. Thornton congratulated the WA government for its strenuous efforts to embrace clean energy.
-Rooftop solar is expected to rise to 50 percent of households by 2030.
+In conclusion, Over the next eight years, rooftop solar installation may increase to 50% of households.

 Andrew Dillon, CEO of Energy Networks Australia, said the Western Australia Government was to be congratulated for developing the comprehensive roadmap to support WA’s renewable energy transition.
 The comprehensive plan is a vital part of ensuring WA’s customers get maximum benefit for lower carbon emission.”